Floquet-driven indirect exchange interaction mediated by topological insulator surface states: Exchange interaction between magnetic impurity chains

 where the $A$, $B$ and $D$ terms determine the real space dependence of the Heisenberg, Ising and Dzyaloshinsky-Moriya exchange interactions respectively.
 Among the three terms the antisymmetric DM exchange interaction is attributed to the effect of the Rashba spin-orbit coupling characterizing TI's surface states~\cite{DM1,DM2,DM3}.
 Therefore we need to calculate the following integrals:

-In this work, we are interested in the case of a finite Fermi level above the light-induced gap.
-These integrals can be evaluated analytically for $\mu>\Delta$ by approximating the integral around the Kohn anomaly (Fermi surface singularities)~\cite{Kohn}.
+In this work, we are interested in the case of a finite Fermi level away from the light-induced gap.
+These integrals can be evaluated analytically for $\vert \mu\vert >\Delta$ by approximating the integral around the Kohn anomaly (\textit{i.e.} a Fermi surface singularity)~\cite{Kohn}.

-We evaluate the integral around a small neighbourhood of the Kohn anomaly at $q_0=\pm\frac{2}{\alpha}\sqrt{\mu^2-\Delta^2}$ and assume that the change of the integrand is dominated by the $q-q_0$ term, treating the other terms as constants evaluated at $q=q_0$.
+We evaluate the integral around a small neighborhood of the Kohn anomaly at $q_0=2\sqrt{\mu^2-\Delta^2}/\alpha$ and assume that the change of the integrand is dominated by the $q-q_0$ term, treating the other terms as constants evaluated at $q=q_0$.
 Within this approximation we arrive at the following asymptotic forms for the interaction energy in Eq.~\eqref{intE} as $I=I_A+I_B+I_D$: